Bulletproof behemoth: Armored Cadillac Escalade can stop rifle fire and coddle passengers

 Armored 2019 Cadillac Escalade ESV by Inkas

-To ensure utmost comfort, Inkas a 4.0-inch roof extension to the SUV improves head room once inside.
+To ensure utmost comfort, Inkas installs a 4.0-inch roof extension to the SUV improves head room once inside.
 And inside, the Cadillac reaches Rolls-Royce levels of luxury.
 High-quality materials cover every surface of the passenger cabin.
 They include Alcantara, various suedes, and wood paneling.
 Also present is a mini bar, an air purification system, a smart TV, and an 4G LTE wi-fi hotspot.

 Armored 2019 Cadillac Escalade ESV by Inkas